 Hospital are known to be consuming large amount of electrical energy, which result into generating greenhouse gas emissions.
 Hospitals also require huge amount of water supply.
 Both these resources are precious.
-Hospitals also consume materials that could have toxic efforts, which includes MERCURY, CLEANING AGENTS and PESTICIDES etc. Hospitals also generate large quantities of Bio Medical Waste, which can have serious repercussions for environment and society at large.
+Hospitals also consume materials that could have toxic effects, which includes MERCURY, CLEANING AGENTS and PESTICIDES etc. Hospitals also generate large quantities of Bio Medical Waste, which can have serious repercussions for environment and society at large.

 Environmentally sustainable hospitals can also help in lowering the cost of healthcare delivery.
 This happens as hospitals are encouraged to practice energy saving measures that include electricity, water, gases and other consumable, by adopting of environmentally friendly processes, eliminating unnecessary purchases, choosing environmentally friendly agents/re-agents, recycling etc. All such aspects are addressed within the standard.